 Target Operation Function

-Erase All pop-up menu Click on the menu option n Clears the contents of the Simulated I/O window.
+Erase All pop-up menu option/toolbar Click on the menu option or toolbar button Clears the contents of the Simulated I/O

-option/toolbar button or toolbar button
+button window.

 15.6 Playing a macro

 There are a number of ways to play a macro file in the High-performance Embedded Workshop, these options are discussed below.